 Most people working in IT are familiar with working an on-call rotation, where after-hours requests or urgent trouble tickets might require their attention, and that for the duration of their “shift” they can’t be more than a few minutes away from a place they can work.
 Often this means no going out for meals or drinks, no visiting the theaters, and no leaving the laptop at home if one does decide to go out.
 Most employers include being a part of the on-call rotation as an integral duty of the job and do not provide any additional compensation for time spent waiting for alerts, but there are the rare companies who do give the employee a small bonus or extra PTO or the like in exchange for their time.

 Today I bring you all the way back to 2009, to a story about the worst on-call experience I’ve ever had as a computer engineer.
 I share this story both as a warning to front-line employees and as a cautionary tale for employers on how to treat their staff.
 Surprisingly this story isn’t about the six months I was the only on-call person for a regional internet service provider, and how I was functionally chained to a desk during all non-work hours, but that was a close second.

-This is as much a story about being on-call and problem-solving as it is about gratitude, or the lack thereof.
+This is as much a story about being on-call as it is about gratitude, or the lack thereof.